 How you clean the filter and humidifier depends on the specific device you have.
 Follow the instructions that come with your device or that your DME provider gives you.Back to top

 Tips for Managing Common Issues

-It’s normal to have some problems as you’re getting used to your PAP machine.
+It’s normal to have some problems while you’re getting used to your PAP machine.
 Common issues include:

 - Air leaking around the mask

 - Sore or dry eyes

 - Feeling like the air pressure is too high or too low

 - Feeling like the air flow is too warm

 Often, the instructions that come with your device have information about what may be causing your issue and offer tips for addressing it.
 If the information in the instructions isn’t helpful, contact your DME provider or healthcare provider.
 You can also follow the tips below.

 If your PAP mask doesn’t fit correctly, it can cause air leaking around the mask, sore or dry eyes, a feeling that the pressure is too high or low, or all 3.
 Many people stop using their PAP device because of these issues.
 Adjusting the mask often solves them.